All Episodes

 I don't want to get into that.

-I would rather just talk to my colleagues straight up face-to-face instead of doing it through some kind of a media vacuum or media information.
+I would rather just talk to my colleagues straight up, face-to-face, instead of doing it through some kind of a media vacuum or a media.

-I'm not looking for a food fighter or Jerry Springer show.
+I'm not looking for a food fight or a Jerry Springer show.

 All right.

-Well, uh will you come back often and update us because people are dying they won't listen.
+Well, will you come back often and update us?

-Not only when you repeal it or replace it, you guys own it.
+Listen, not only when you repeal it and replace it, you guys own it.

 Mr. Speaker, thank you.